Don't let the nickname scare you — the vampire facial is more than just another skin care trend.

 We recommend planning on a few days of downtime if you’re looking to schedule your PRP treatment around an important event, like a wedding or a birthday party.
 That way, you won’t have to worry about residual redness or bruising ruining your photo ops.
 Plus, we recommend not wearing makeup for at least 24 hours after treatment.

-Well, we’ve got excellent news for you.
-The results from PRP treatments are usually permanent, as long as you continue to take care of your skin and live a healthy lifestyle.
-But that doesn’t mean you can slack and take your new skin for granted.
-Any cosmetic treatment must be followed up with a quality, supportive skin care routine.
-At the very least, focus on finding a cleanser, moisturizer and sunscreen that works for you.
-Keeping your skin’s moisture barrier intact and minimizing the potential for long-term sun damage is crucial in staying as youthful-looking as possible.
+As long as you continue to take care of your skin and live a healthy lifestyle, the results from PRP are usually permanent.
+But just like after other cosmetic treatments, you'll want to maintain must be followed up with a quality, supportive skin care routine.
+At the very least, focus on finding a cleanser, moisturizer and sunscreen that work for you.
+Keeping your skin’s moisture barrier intact and minimizing the potential for long-term sun damage is crucial to maintaining your results and keep your skin looking youthful.

-Although the vampire facial is a minimally-invasive cosmetic treatment, it is still essential that you follow your provider’s aftercare recommendations closely.
-These recommendations were designed to support the skin as it goes through the healing process while also keeping you safe and minimizing side effects.
+Although the vampire facial is a minimally-invasive cosmetic treatment, it's still essential that you follow your provider’s aftercare recommendations closely.
+These recommendations were designed to support the skin as it heals while also keeping you safe and minimizing side effects.

-Typically, we’ll provide you with a 1-3 days post-treatment skin care kit.
+We'll provide you with a post-treatment skin care kit.
 This kit comes with a foaming cleanser that you’ll use morning and evening, followed by our Recovery Lotion to keep your skin hydrated.
-These products will help your skin support itself as it heals, but you can discontinue them as soon as your skin stops feeling tight or dry.
-Once your skin has healed, you can go back to using your normal skin care products like exfoliants.
+These products will help your skin support itself as it heals, but you can return to your typical routine as soon as your skin stops feeling tight or dry.
+Once your skin has healed, you can go back to using your other skin care products like exfoliants.

 Keep in mind that this kit is not meant for long-term use, especially if you deal with oily skin or frequent breakouts.